ISwearItsNotMe/headlessCMS-strapi-svelte/README.md

 3. Click on "Edit" for the "Public" role.
 4. Then, choose the "Select All" option for all the Game/Library/Tag entities.
 5. Don't forget to save!

+If you have an error 500 on the front, do not forget to connect to Strapi first with the giving identifier